Zhang-Xuewen/Mod-Don-t-Starve-Together/README.md

 Mod can be found and subscripted in [Steam Community Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2805969793).

 > Change the moggles‘ nightvision circuit of WX78 to a more comfortable look.
-Only worked at night when you activate the nightvision module.
-Will not affect the original color of the world seasons.
+It only works at night when you activate the night vision module.
+It will not affect the original color of the world seasons.
 >
 > Updates:
 > version:1.0.0 publish.